Is $45K a Good Salary for a Single Person in 2026?

 What can I afford with a $45K salary?

-A $45,000 a year salary should be enough to rent an apartment in an area where the cost of living is below average and where your salary is in sync with the median salary of that city or town.
-And provided you’re not driving a luxury vehicle with all the bells and whistles, you can also swing a car payment.
+A $45,000 a year salary should be enough to rent an apartment in a city or town where the cost of living is below average, and where your salary is in sync with the median salary.
+You can also swing a car payment, provided you’re not driving a luxury vehicle with all the bells and whistles.

 How much is $45K a year hourly?